 I’ve seen many lawns that could be fixed simply by the homeowner using the correct grass for the area they live.
 Bluegrass is a favorite of homeowners and it can give you the nicest looking lawn if it’s grown where it gets at least 6 hours of sun a day.

 Otherwise look to use other grass types like creeping and tall fescue.
 Better yet use a commercial blend designed for your location.
 And stay away from Zoysia grass unless you are in the deep south, just my personal preference.

 Using the Wrong Equipment/Using Equipment Wrong

 I was going to separate these two but after thinking about it they are best talked about together.
 When you use the wrong equipment for the job or use it wrong you cost yourself time and can do more harm than good to the plant.
-A bad cut on a tree can cause the tree to get a disease or insect problem and it could die.
-Then you have the added expense of removing and replacing the tree.
+A bad cut on a tree can cause the tree to get a disease or insect problem which will then have to be treated or it could die.
+Either way, you have the added expense of either treating the problem or removing and replacing the tree.